boardgameio/boardgame.io/docs/documentation/testing.md

 #### Unit Tests

 Moves are just functions, so they lend themselves to easy testing.
-A useful strategy would be to implement it as a standalone function before passing it to the `Game` constructor:
+A useful strategy is to implement it as a standalone function before passing it to the game object:

 `game.js`